shubhamsapate/java-in-30-days/README.md

 Introduction to object-oriented programming
 Classes and objects
 Constructors and methods

-Week 4: Encapsulation and Inheritance
+# Encapsulation and Inheritance

 Access modifiers (public, private, protected) Encapsulation and data hiding
 Inheritance and polymorphism

-Week 5: Abstraction and Interfaces
+# Abstraction and Interfaces
 Abstract classes and methods
 Interfaces and their implementation
 Using interfaces for multiple inheritance

-Week 6: Arrays and Collections
+# Arrays and Collections

 Arrays in Java
 Introduction to collections framework
 Working with ArrayList, LinkedList, and HashMap

-Week 7: Exception Handling
+# Exception Handling
 Understanding exceptions in Java
 Using try-catch blocks
 Handling checked and unchecked exceptions

-Week 8: File Handling and Input/Output Streams
+# File Handling and Input/Output Streams

 Reading from and writing to files
 Using BufferedReader and BufferedWriter
 Working with input/output streams

-Java Collection
+# Java Collection
 List
 Set
 Map